 Washington, DC 20016-8001

-Important: You can scan and submit your Bank Letter, AU CFIS form, and TOEFL/IELTS official score report electronically as separate PDF attachments to firstname.lastname@example.org.
-There is no need to mail hard copies if you choose this electronic option.
+Important: Alternatively, you can submit your Bank Letter and the AU CFIS form electronically via the Future Eagle Portal or fax to +1-202-885-1025.
+There is no need to mail hard copies if you choose to electronically upload or fax your documents.

 The Application Form

 Complete the application carefully.
 Please make sure to include your full name exactly as it appears in the machine-readable section of your passport (check the bottom of your passport page).
 The first three letters stand for your country of citizenship.
 Omit those three letters when completing the admission application form.
 Also include date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you currently live or study in the United States.

 Please have your academic records from each secondary school you attended for the U.S. equivalent of 9th, 10th, 11th and 12th grades sent directly from those schools to American University in sealed envelopes or via the Common Application or Coalition Application.
 These records should be submitted in their original language and accompanied by notarized English translations if applicable.
 Include any examination results such as IB, GCSE, GCE, Bagrut, French Baccalaureate, CAPE Units One and Two, Abitur, Attestat or Secondary School Leaving Certificates.